Prime Multiple Missing Graphs: Prime Multiple Missing Graphs

 \begin{definition} Let $G(n)=(V,E)$ be an odd-even graph with the even set\\ $A=\Set{x\in\mathcal{E}}{2\leq x\leq 2n}$ and the odd set $O=\Set{p}{p\text{ is an odd prime},\ p<2n}\cup\set{1}$.\\ We call the graph $G(n)$, a (finite) {\em near Goldbach graph}. \end{definition}

-\begin{proposition} Let $n\in\Nat$.
+\begin{proposition} Let $n\in\Nat$, $n\geq 5$.
 The near Goldbach graph $G(n)$ is the intersection of graphs $G(3,n),G(5,n),\ldots,G(p,n)$ where $p$ is the highest prime such that $p^2<2n$. \end{proposition}

 \begin{proof} In $G(n)$, we consider the odd set as the set of odd primes along with $1$.
 In each $G(p,n)$ we remove all non-trivial multiples of the prime $p$.
-Thus removing all non-trivial multiples of $3,5,\ldots,p$ where $(p+1)^2>2n$ from the odd set it leaves only the odd primes less than $2n$ and the number $1$.
+Thus removing all non-trivial multiples of $3,5,\ldots,p$, where $p$ is the highest prime such that $p^2<2n$ from the odd set, it leaves only the odd primes less than $2n$ and the number $1$.
 Thus the odd set of $G(n)$ is same as the odd set of $G(3,5,\ldots,p,n)$.
 Also since $n$ is fixed, vertex sets of them are also same.
 Thus these two graphs are same. \end{proof}